dotnet/docs/docs/core/whats-new/dotnet-7.md

 C# 11 includes support for [generic math](../../standard/generics/math.md), raw string literals, file-scoped types, and other new features.
 For more information, see [What's new in C# 11](../../csharp/whats-new/csharp-11.md).

+### F# 7

+F# 7 continues the journey to make the language simpler and improve performance and interop with new C# features.
+For more information, see [Announcing F# 7](https://devblogs.microsoft.com/dotnet/announcing-fsharp-7/).

 ### .NET MAUI

 .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.
-It unifies Android, iOS, macOS, and Windows APIs into a single API. <!--For information about the latest updates, see [...](/dotnet/maui/...).-->
+It unifies Android, iOS, macOS, and Windows APIs into a single API.
+For information about the latest updates, see [What's new in .NET MAUI for .NET 7](/dotnet/maui/whats-new/dotnet-7).

 ### ASP.NET Core